HewlettPackard/python-storage-clients/doc/source/pages/storeserv.rst

 DELETE request
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This code will delete host from 3PAR array:
+The following code deletes a host from the 3PAR array:

 .. code:: python